 As for what picks to start with, there are tons of options and as with anything, what you get will start with asking "what do you want to do?"
 With that said, here are some of the kits and tools that the ISG team has used to great effect while out and about:

 Bogotá Entry Toolset: A simple, durable, and effective toolset, the Bogotá provides a lightweight option with a limited magnetic signature.
 The Picks themselves each serve as a tension wrench, and feature a probe and rake that are good enough for most types of locks.
 The Bogotá tools have been a constant companion for 9 years now, having traveled most of the U.S. and overseas with the author.
-While they'll handle most jobs, for high security locks, or those that require top-of-keyway (TOK) picking, they just won't do.
+While they'll handle most jobs, for high security locks, those that require top-of-keyway (TOK) picking, or those with very narrow keyways, they just won't do.